 Hemodynamic Monitoring, 1st Edition

 An evidence-based guide to hemodynamic monitoring procedures and patient care, Hemodynamic Monitoring: Evolving Technologies & Clinical Practice describes invasive, non-invasive, and minimally invasive techniques in monitoring blood pressure and oxygen levels within the circulatory system.
 It provides a clear, illustrated discussion of the anatomy and physiology related to hemodynamics, explains the technologies involved in each measurement, and includes quick-reference tables of normal and abnormal values.
-Written by cardiovascular nursing expert Mary E. Lough, Hemodynamic Monitoring is a detailed, comprehensive text designed for critical care nurses and respiratory therapists.
+This is a detailed, comprehensive text designed for critical care nursing and respiratory therapy programs.

 - Case Studies in each clinical chapter include a patient scenario with assessment details, allowing you to envision real-life patient care and prepare for adverse outcomes or complications.

 - Coverage of patient safety includes a discussion of important measures that will help you provide safe and effective patient-centered care.

 - UNIQUE!
 Coverage of patient comfort includes a discussion of methods to increase patient comfort during invasive procedures.

 - Clinical Reasoning Pearls provide practical advice from experts and describe how to implement a procedure or improve patient care.

 - A table of Important Values and Formulas is located inside the back cover for quick and easy reference.